-To support our objectives, IGS has a number of Professors in Physics (Physics of Complex Systems, Soft Matter Physics), Chemistry (Colloid and Interface Science, Biogeochemistry), and Biology (Conservation

-Biology).
-These Professors are involved in a variety of State of the Art research projects for the purpose of creating a sustainable, environment-friendly world.
+To support our objectives, IGS has a number of professors in Physics (Physics of Complex Systems, Soft Matter Physics, etc.), Chemistry (Colloid and Interface Science, Biogeochemistry), Biology (Conservation Biology), and Geology (Climate System Science and Earth Science).
+These professors are involved in a variety of State of the Art research projects for the purpose of creating a sustainable, environment-friendly world.